fnmdx111/createfile/stats/README.md

 Run
 ----
-This module provides one single function `get_windowed_metrics` which takes a list of functions which calculate the desired metrics and uses matplotlib to plot.
+This module provides one single function `plot_windowed_metrics` which takes a list of functions which calculate the desired metrics and uses matplotlib to plot.